Welcome back to week 3 of the One Room Challenge hosted by Calling It Home.

 You could see an improvement in the way the baseboards looked right from the beginning.

 It looks so much better!
 No more annoying gaps.
 Now I have pretty primed baseboards ready to be painted.
 If your baseboards are already painted and you want to fill in the gaps you can just be sure to really smooth out the caulk so that it is even with your baseboard or else it will be noticeable.
 Here is a little before and after shot.
 The best $3 improvement I have spent.

 Does anyone else find ‘Caulk’ an odd word? or is it just me?

 Maybe its because I have been saying it and typing it over and over during this post.

 I have also started working on the bench for the bathroom, my plan is to put it in the open space under the window.
 I got this bench a few years ago at a garage sale for $5.
 SCORE!
 At our old house it sat on our covered porch and was claimed by our dog Alby as his sitting perch/ lounger.
 Hence the deep scratches on the top of it.
 (He is not a little dog, even though he might think he is.)
 I think it adds some nice character to the bench.
 You can see the bottom of the bench has a red tone to it, that is the area that I haven’t sanded yet.

-Go check out the other projects from other bloggers doing the One Room Challenge, Seriously so much awesomeness going on HERE.
+Thanks for checking in this week!
+Go check out the other projects from other bloggers doing the One Room Challenge.
+Seriously so much awesomeness going on HERE.